Have you heard about the recent miracle that is yoga for trauma survivors?

 Not only is trauma the cause of numerous mental health conditions, it is also a leading cause of eating disorders, including bulimia and anorexia.

 Research shows that traumatic events lead to a significant increase in the risk of developing eating disorders.

 Filc, who recently completed a thesis on Trauma Sensitive Yoga at McMaster University, tells THE DAILY MEDITAITON, “Most eating disorder begin from a moment of trauma… There is a high degree of prevalence in coincidence between trauma and eating disorder.
-Rarely does someone develop an eating disorder [or [or alcohol or drug disorder]hout an element of trauma.”
+Rarely does someone develop an eating disorder [or alcohol or drug disorder] without an element of trauma.”

 The good news is this:

 Whether it’s the “big T trauma” of past abuse, the little “T” trauma of life stressors, the “secondary trauma” of having been exposed to other people’s trauma, or an eating disorder such as bulimia or anorexia, yoga can help.

 Numerous studies have shown that yoga reduces stress and the symptoms of anxiety, and helps treat depression and PTSD.
 Yoga has also been shown to improve emotional regulation.
 One such study researched the effect of yoga on women exposed to domestic violence, and found a significant reduction in symptoms and an increase in coping skills.

 A 2014 study took 17 men and women with PTSD and taught them yoga for 12 weeks (one 40 minutes session a week).
 The results showed that 12 weeks of trauma-sensitive yoga led to significantly less depressive symptoms and less anxiety.
 Based on these results, researchers are calling yoga an effective treatment for trauma and one with very few side-effects.

 By all accounts, yoga is one of the safest and arguably one of the most effective way of increasing coping skills related to trauma.

 So how do you practice trauma-sensitive yoga.